 The vanishing of Eq. (\ref{eq:hsplit}) at $\tau=0$ has the same origin as the antibunching in the intensity correlations: when the atom is in the ground state upon a photon emission, both the dipole field and the intensity are zero, and they build up again when the atom reabsorbs light.
 For $\phi=0$ the effect is not seen due to the additional offset.
 So

-i.e., the initial size of the correlation is proportional to the mean population in the excited state.
-For $\Omega \gg \gamma$, the third order correlation has its largest (negative) initial value $h_{\pi/2}^{(3)}(0) \to -2$.
+that is, the initial size of the correlation is proportional to the mean population in the excited state.
+For $\Omega \gg \gamma$, the third-order correlation has its largest (negative) initial value $h_{\pi/2}^{(3)}(0) \to -2$.

-The third order term signals the deviation from Gaussian fluctuations as a consequence of the nonlinearity of the resonance fluorescence process for increasing laser intensity \cite{hmcb10,CaGH15}.
-As perhaps best noticed in the spectral domain, it is the enhanced sensitivity to nonlinearity that makes CHD to stand out over BHD and the spectrum of squeezing.
-We illustrate this in the next Section.
+The third-order term signals the deviation from Gaussian fluctuations as a consequence of the nonlinearity of the resonance fluorescence process for increasing laser intensity \cite{hmcb10,CaGH15}.
+As perhaps best noticed in the spectral domain, it is the enhanced sensitivity to nonlinearity that makes CHD stand out over BHD and the spectrum of squeezing.
+We illustrate this in the next section.